-The central nervous system biomarkers market is expected to record a CAGR of ~13.0% during the forecast period 2021-2027,reachinga market value of USD ~7,500 million by 2027.
+The central nervous system biomarkers market is expected to record a CAGR of ~12.80% during the forecast period 2022-2030,reachinga market value of USD ~3.64 Billion by 2030.
 The Central Nervous System (CNS) biomarkers support new drug discovery and development, further helping indecision-making regarding drug treatment and its effectiveness.
 Moreover, biomarkers also help in the understanding of the disease mechanism and improve the quality of patient care.The major factors driving the CNS biomarkers market include new technological advancements and their increased use in the diagnosis of neurodegenerative diseases.
 Moreover, an increase in R&D for new CNS biomarkers and successful clinical trials further contribute to the central nervous system biomarkers market growth.

 However, changing government regulations and policies pose a restraint to the central nervous system biomarkers market growth since reimbursements do not cover the biomarker mediated therapies that are not standard of care.
 Even though biomarkers provide high value for tests, there is a limited number of reimbursements.
 For instance, Medicare—a leading provider of healthcare coverage in the US with over 50 million beneficiaries—does not reimburse for experimental treatments or most screening and biomarker tests.Test developers require adequate reimbursement levels to ensure sufficient return on their investment.